srouse/scottrouse-design/README.md

 ## Summit Rates Central
 Summit Rates Central is a Contentful application that centralizes all rates and rate products.
 It transformed a 3 day process into less than an hour and sets the stage for complete automation of rate updates.
+It is built using Contentful, web components (Lit Elements), and React.

 [Rates Central](https://ratescentral.summitcreditunion.com)